SalmonMode/typed-http-client/README.md

 That's where the [type assertion functions](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#assertion-functions) come in.
 Type assertion functions can take arguments and confirm for you (by not throwing an error) that something is a particular type.
 If it throws an error, it definitely isn't that type of data, but it is a real error that'll break the flow of the code so be careful with these.
 Then again, the errors can be a very powerful tool when combined with `try/catch` blocks.

-First we use the provided `assertIsObject` type assertion function to make sure that what we have is at least of type `object`.
-We have to be careful, because things get very tricky with `null` and `object`.
-So this function, and a type predicate version (`isObject`) are provided by `typed-http-client` and care of that for you to make sure it's actually an `object`.
-Narrowing the type down at least this much lets us at least ask if something has a particular property without it throwing an error.
+First we use a type assertion function to ensure the argument is an actual `object`.
+For this example, we're using `assertIsObject`, provided by [primitive-predicates](https://www.npmjs.com/package/primitive-predicates).
+This library is used because things get tricky with `object` and `null` (since `typeof responseBodyAsObject === "object"` would also be true for `null`).
+That library provides a number of other useful type guard functions, like `hasProperty` that we'll see in this next example.

 Then `assertIsMyRawData` comes in to make sure that the data is in the shape compatible with `MyRawData`.
 Let's look at how it works: